-The [Patrol Support Unit](#) (PSU) consists of a Unit Supervisor, two Crash Investigators, the department's canine team, a varying number of Police Aides, and numerous School Crossing Guards.
-The PSU's supervisor, [Sergeant Lemar Brooks](#), provides immediate oversight of the unit and serves as the municipal and circuit court liaison.
+The [Patrol Support Unit](#) (PSU) consists of a Unit Supervisor, two Crash Investigators, a varying number of Police Aides, and numerous School Crossing Guards.
+The PSU's supervisor, [Sergeant Lemar Brooks](#), provides immediate oversight of the unit and serves as the municipal court liaison.
 The goal of the PSU is to increase traffic safety throughout the village.
 The unit works toward meeting this goal by engaging in efforts that reduce the number of injuries and deaths associated with motor vehicle crashes.

 Traffic complaints and crash suppression are the unit's most frequently addressed problems.
-Moreover, the PSU mitigates these issues by conducting targeted enforcement activity in neighborhoods, on the village's highways and on the interstate.
+Moreover, the PSU mitigates these issues by conducting targeted enforcement activity in neighborhoods, on the Village's highways and on the interstate.
 Tools used by the unit to assist with traffic issues and crash suppression are: